 Know Before You Go

-Before we dive into the details, here are a few important things to keep in mind about Curry Village tent cabins.
+Before we dive into the details, here are a few important things to keep in mind about staying at Curry Village tent cabins.
 We know you’re busy getting ready for your trip to Yosemite so let’s get down to the nitty-gritty:

 - If you plan to book a tent cabin in Yosemite Village, you can opt to book a heated or non-heated tent.
 We booked a heated tent which was perfect in the fall season to keep us nice and warm through the night.
 Curry Village Tent Cabins cost around $100-$200 depending on the season and whether you’re getting a heated or a non-heated tent.